grafana/smtprelay/README.md

 It was added to support loading secret from environment variable

+Use `./smtprelay -help` for help on config options.

 ### Metrics

 Service exposes Prometheus metrics on `<url>:8080/metrics`, metrics port